bceverly/sysmanage/FEATURES-TODO.md

 10. Installer for agent - There should be a text- based command-line installer for the agent that work on MacOS, Windows, Linux and BSD.
+The installer should be able to configure the local system to run the agent at startup and shut it down cleanly at shutdown.

 11. UI Fallback - When the server goes down, the current code just displays a cryptic error